AlexBulankou/ai-talk1/labinstructions.md

 ### Task 3.
 Onboard ASP.NET application (frontend)

 There are many ways to enable Application Insights for ASP.NET application.
-In this lab the application already has Application Insights SDK enabled as it would be enabled by Visual Studio.
+In this lab the application already has Application Insights SDK enabled as it would be when creating an ASP.NET project in Visual Studio with Application Insights option checked.
 The only modification you need to do is to configure the instrumentation key.

 1. Get the **frontend** component instrumentation key from the first excercise
 1. Open folder `src\start\aspnet\tr24ai\tr24ai\bin`